CEVE-421-521/lab-04/README.md

-# Lab 02: Julia Basics
+# Lab 04: House Elevation Case Study

-This is a placeholder for the lab 02 README.
+This is a placeholder for the lab.